DigiBP/digibp-monterosa/Submission Documents/README.md

 ## Process ##
 ### Process Description ###

-The overall process that is digitised within this module is the **FHNW School of Business Onboarding Process**.
+The overall process that is digitized within this module is the **FHNW School of Business Onboarding Process**.
 This process includes two sub-processes, the **Recommend Study Program process** and the **Program Registration Process**.
-As the **Program Registration process** is being digitised within an ongoing project by the School of Business, the main focus in this module lies on the **Recommend Study Program process**.
+As the **Program Registration process** is being digitized within an ongoing project by the School of Business, the main focus in this module lies on the **Recommend Study Program process**.

 ![alt text](https://github.com/DigiBP/digibp-monterosa/blob/master/Submission%20Documents/Images/Processes.PNG)